lucaspdmedeiros/nonequilibrium-pulse-perturbations/README.md

 # A nonequilibrium framework for community responses to pulse perturbations

-This repository contains the codes associated with the following manuscript: Medeiros, L. P, Neubert, M. G., Sosik, H. M., and Munch, S. B. (2025).
-A nonequilibrium framework for community responses to pulse perturbations.
+This repository contains the codes associated with the following manuscript: Medeiros, L. P, Neubert, M. G., Sosik, H. M., and Munch, S. B. (2026).
+A nonequilibrium framework for community responses to pulse perturbations. *Ecology Letters*.

 In this study, we introduce a unified framework to quantify the minimum, typical, and maximum growth rate of pulse perturbations under nonequilibrium population dynamics.